Introduction of Short Covering

 - We understand the normal meaning of “to squeeze” anything.
 Short squeezing refers to a sudden increase in demand for the stock with a lower supply, resulting in the rapid increase of stock prices beyond the expected level.

-- A short squeeze happens when the stock lender has demanded back the securities with the immediate need and the stock prices are presently trailing high.
-The investor will buy the securities in huge volumes resulting in a surge of market prices.
+- A short squeeze happens when the stock lender has demanded back the securities with the immediate need, and the stock prices are presently trailing high.
+The investor will buy the securities in huge volumes resulting in a surge in market prices.

-- Thus, short covering results in an increase in the market prices which may break the upper circuits.
+- Thus, short covering results in an increase in market prices, which may break the upper circuits.
 The rusk buying leads to a lower quantity of supply.
-A short squeeze is experienced only in such securities which suffer higher interest cost from the lender.
+A short squeeze is experienced only in securities with higher interest costs from the lender.

-- Suppose a stock is currently trading at $ 40 and investors have already entered on the short position at $ 55.
-Due to surprising results in the next quarter, the stock jumps to $ 65 i.e. the investors are at loss.
-So as to limit the loss, the investors purchase the stock which leads to a further increase in the share price up to $75.
+- Suppose a stock trades at $ 40, and investors have already entered the short position at $ 55.
+Due to surprising results in the next quarter, the stock jumps to $ 65, i.e., the investors are at a loss.
+To limit the loss, the investors purchase the stock, which leads to a further increase in the share price up to $75.

 Short Covering Graph